Dattax/sample_jl/README.md

 ### How to Submit

-A Google Form where you can submit your static URL.
+A Google Form where you can submit your static URL:

 [Submit Now](https://forms.gle/QdwMiLseTDGpy8uq8)